-Got other questions on Trigeminy?
-Check out the complete set of Qaly guides on Bigeminy and Trigeminy:
+Got other questions on Ventricular Bigeminy or Ventricular Trigeminy?
+See the Qaly guides on Ventricular Bigeminy and Ventricular Trigeminy:

 Your wrist-worn smartwatch has become more than just a timepiece or fitness tracker — it's a mini, on-the-go electrocardiogram.
 It provides valuable insights into your heart's rhythms, and can help you monitor irregularities like ventricular bigeminy and ventricular trigeminy.
 Understanding the difference between the often-confused ventricular bigeminy vs trigeminy rhythms is crucial for maintaining your heart health.
 Let’s dive in.